emeraldwhisper

 Alcohol Use Disorder: Can Alcohol Withdrawal Cause Death?

-If you are wondering, "Can you die from alcohol withdrawal?" it's important to understand that alcohol withdrawal poses significant risks.
-Despite its legal availability, alcohol is associated with more than 140,000 fatalities each year.
+If you are wondering, “Can you die from alcohol withdrawal?” it’s important to understand that symptoms of alcohol withdrawal pose significant risks.
+Despite its legal availability, alcohol contributes to more than 140,000 fatalities each year.

-Those who have successfully battled alcohol addiction would likely concur that detox and withdrawal can induce intense feelings of imminent death.
+People who have fought alcohol addiction would likely agree that detox and withdrawal can cause strong feelings of dying.
 Most people can stop drinking alcohol without serious side effects.
 However, for those with severe alcoholism or other mental health issues, the situation can be life-threatening.

 People with a long history of heavy alcohol consumption are more prone to seizures during detox and withdrawal.
 This is especially true during the early stages of the process.
 This can cause life-threatening uncontrollable convulsions, choking, aspiration, or physical harm.

 Delirium tremens (DTs) are estimated to affect 2-5% of hospitalized people.
 This disorder has a fatality risk ranging from 1-15%.
-Hospitalization is linked to alcohol.
+Alcohol links to hospitalization.
 Various risky withdrawal symptoms characterize it, including drowsiness, disorientation, hyperactivity, epileptic attacks, heart attacks, and strokes.

 Seeking treatment for alcohol addiction is critical if you or a loved one is struggling with alcohol dependency.
 The occurrence of seizures and delirium tremens (DTs) signifies that one needs help to quit drinking.